 Last year, like so many others, I watched and LOVEDDDDDDDD the Netflix series The Haunting of Hill House, though arguably, very little of the plot is the same as the book.

-But, it made me realize I should probably, after all these years and watching and liking all of these adaptations, read the fucking source material.
+But, it made me realize I should probably, after all these years of watching and liking all the adaptations, read the fucking source material.

 So, here we are, and….

 The fact is, me and classic literature do not get along.

 I have all the respect in the world for the work itself and the author; the ideas and the inspiration classic novels have been to those that come after them.
 But fuck me if every classic I’ve ever read isn’t a boring snoozefest.